rahulsh47/Jmeter-testplan/README.md

 - **Java** : JMeter requires a Java Runtime Environment (JRE) version 8 or higher.
 You can verify your Java installation by running java -version in your terminal.
 If you don't have Java, download and install it from https://www.oracle.com/java/technologies/downloads/.

-## Command to open the Jmeter via terminal

-Install and Setup the Nightwatch in Project (if the path is not set)
+## Command to open the Jmeter via terminal (if the path is not set)

 ```bash
   ./jmeter.sh